placidenduwayo1/k8s-kafka-avro-kong-aepc-back/README.md

 - To access to backend business microservices, the client goes through a ***kong-api-gateway***

-## Kong object creation using Konga-dashbboard
+# Kong object creation using Konga-dashbboard

-- to manager Kong objects using Konga-dashoboard, we connect to Konga-dashboard: **http://localhost:8686**.
+- to manager kong objects using konga-dashoboard, we connect to konga-dashboard: **http://localhost:8686**.
 - we create connection to Kong Admin API: **http://kong-api-gateway:8001**.
 - via the kong-dashboard we can configure: create services, routes, plugins, consumers, etc.

 ## expoded endpoints by microservices

-After creating Kong objects ing Kong-dashboard, we access to endepoints via kong api gateway
+After creating kong objects ing Kong-dashboard, we access to endepoints via kong api gateway

 kong-api-gateway url: **http://192.168.49.2:30800/**